dimfeld/website/posts/how_svelte_makes_two_way_binding_safe.md

 recalculates `numWords`.
 Even better, if `numWords` starts to depend on other variables, Svelte picks up on that.
 You don't have to keep track of which variables your expression relies on since the compiler does it for you.

 Having experienced two-way-binding hell in AngularJS, I was also initially wary of it in Svelte.
-But having using it for over a year now I've found Svelte's promises here to be true.
+But with more than a year of experience now I've found Svelte's promises here to be true.
 There are still situations where you may want to use one-way binding, but they are intentional design choices in your code rather than a way to avoid consistency bugs.

 The only caveat here is that you do have to remember to use the `$:` operator.
 This is true, but it's not as big of a deal as it might seem to Svelte outsiders.
-The operator is such a core part of the framework that it becomes second nature after short while, and I find myself doing it by default, only putting thought into if I might _not_ want to use it for a particular expression.
+The operator is such a core part of the framework that it becomes second nature after a short while, and I find myself doing it by default, only putting thought into if I might _not_ want to use it for a particular expression.

 The exact mechanisms in the Svelte compiler to track dependencies and rerun expressions aren't particularly complex, but they are out of the scope of a quick blog post.
 Svelte contributor Tan Li Hau has covered the topic in great detail, so I recommend his [excellent series on Svelte internals](https://lihautan.com/compile-svelte-in-your-head-part-1/#invalidate)